 The success of the Global Fund model is based on the principles of country ownership and partnership.
 Delivery of this Strategy will depend on each player in the Global Fund’s extraordinary partnership - implementer governments, communities, civil society, technical partners, development partners, the private sector, among others – playing their distinct and complementary part.
 The Partnership Enablers section in the new Strategy lays out explicit roles and accountabilities for every partner to ensure clarity and shared responsibility for our collective success, and highlights the strengthened collaboration needed to accelerate the pace of implementation.

-A comprehensive and accountable Monitoring & Evaluation Framework, including key performance indicators, will be used to measure the success of the Global Fund partnership in achieving the Strategy’s primary goal and objectives.
-The Strategy’s success will also be measured through achievement of the global partner plans and relevant Sustainable Development Goal 3 goals and targets.
+A comprehensive and accountable monitoring and evaluation framework, including key performance indicators, is used to measure the success of the Global Fund partnership in achieving the Strategy’s primary goal and objectives.
+The Strategy’s success is also measured through achievement of the global partner plans and relevant Sustainable Development Goal 3 goals and targets.

 The Global Fund Strategy (2017-2022): Investing to End Epidemics outlined our partnership’s bold agenda for 2017-2022 and was guided by the vision of a world free of the burden of AIDS, tuberculosis and malaria with better health for all.
 The Strategy has four strategic objectives at its core: Maximize impact against HIV, tuberculosis and malaria, Build Resilient and Sustainable Systems for Health, Promote and Protect Human Rights and Gender Equality, and Mobilize Increased Resources.